 - Build self-awareness to recognize their strengths and weaknesses

-Managers may also be faced with overseeing a diverse team for the first time.
-Keep in mind that diversity doesn’t only include race, gender, and age, but also different sexual orientations, cultures, political affiliations, socio-economic statuses, religions, and physical abilities.
-It can be challenging to understand how to manage people of these various backgrounds and experiences without cultivating the right skills.
+Managers may also face overseeing a diverse team for the first time.
+Keep in mind that diversity doesn’t only include race, gender, and age but also different sexual orientations, cultures, political affiliations, socio-economic statuses, religions, and physical abilities.
+Understanding how to manage people of these various backgrounds and experiences can be challenging without cultivating the right skills.
 These include understanding how to:

 Q3.
-What are the most common approaches to manager training?
+What are the most common approaches to training managers?